mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 AMMUNITION

 CAPACITY

 As already noted, the base ammunition capacity for a weapon indicates a standard magazine or feed device size.
 It is determined by the ammunition type and any features the receiver might have, such as being a High Capacity weapon.
 Actual ammunition capacity for the weapon can be set at any amount up to 150% of the base value.
-There are advantages to reducing ammuni- tion capacity, in terms of saved weight and cost, though it is quite rare to take capacity below 50% of base.
+There are advantages to reducing ammuni-tion capacity, in terms of saved weight and cost, though it is quite rare to take capacity below 50% of base.

 The capacity of the weapon determines how many